AmbiTyga/hiLyted/README.md

 **Run** `package.sh` file as it will install necessary packages and directorys.<br>
 Run `python main.py` on console. <br>

-(Note: If video length/size is big then use colab/sagemaker.
+(Note: If video length/size is bigger then use colab/sagemaker.
 Provided `main.ipynb` for colab/sagemaker.)